 Currently, the top 10 in-demand workers in the US include software developers, data scientists, healthcare professionals, financial analysts, marketing managers, human resource specialists, cyber security experts, project managers, sales representatives, and environmental engineers.
 These professions offer promising career prospects and competitive salaries.

-Q: What is the difference between a public and private university?
+Q: What is the main difference between Public and Private Universities?

 Q: When can I start my course in the US?